Effects of aromatherapy on the brain

 Oil may be applied to the skin or diffused with relatively no risk.
 Some essential oils are ingestible.

 However, ingesting oils is not recommended unless under the advisement of a qualified herbalist or alike.
 Anecdote: It is never one size fits all.

 Most aromatherapy oil-based blends will be between 1 and 5 percent dilutions, which typically does not represent a safety concern.

 As one increases dilution, potential dermal (skin) reactions may take place depending on the individual essential oil; and the area in which the oil is applied.

 One may be sensitive to a particular essential oil, just as they may be sensitive to a specific food.
 So, make sure to take precautions is always recommended.

 A particular oil may invite relaxation for one and may create the opposite reaction for another.
 We need to remember that we are all bio individuals.

 People with specific allergies to ragweed and other plants need to be more careful about having a similar reaction to oils.

-Certain oils should be avoided, used highly diluted or under the guidance of a knowledgeable professional.
-To prevent reactions, applying diluted oils to the soles of the feet are often recommended in younger children.
+Certain oils should be avoided, used highly diluted, or under the guidance of a knowledgeable professional.
+To prevent reactions, applying diluted oils to the soles of the feet is often recommended in younger children.

 Final thoughts about essential oils and their effects on the brain